Sporting world mourns for Paris in wake of attacks

 Both teams wore black armbands and, led by Sweden and Paris St Germain striker Zlatan Ibrahimovic, observed a minute’s silence.

-A minute’s silence was also held before the playoff between Ukraine and Slovenia in Lviv, with European football’s governing body announcing that UEFA games could feature similar tributes over the next few days.
+A minute’s silence was also held before the playoff between Ukraine and Slovenia in Lviv, with European soccer’s governing body announcing that UEFA games could feature similar tributes over the next few days.

 The shows of solidarity with France went beyond Europe.

-Note: (This version of the story was refiled to remove an erroneous word in the lead paragraph.)